 From 1995 to 2001, Johnson coached the Eagan High School gymnastics team.
 The Eagan Wildcats won the Minnesota state title in 1998 when Johnson was an assistant coach with the program.
 While coaching at Eagan, he was involved in many facets of the program, including strength training, spotting, serving as liaison with the parents and boosters, scheduling and supervising staff.

 As a gymnast, Johnson competed as a Golden Gopher from 1990-1994.
-In 1992, he was a member of the Big Ten Championship team.
+In 1992, he was a member of the Big Ten championship team.
 In 1993, he competed in three events at the NCAA Championship team finals and helped the Gophers to a fifth-place national finish.

 Johnson graduated from the University of Minnesota in 1995 with a bachelor's of science degree in parks and recreation.
-He is a native of Knoxville, Tenn., but has remained in Minnesota since coming to Minneapolis for his college career.
+He is a native of Knoxville, Tenn., but has remained in Minnesota since coming to Minneapolis for his collegiate career.
 Louie and his wife Jennifer reside in New Hope.